Pair-non-Pair: Engravings

 The choice of animals represented at Pair-non-Pair has not yet been explained completely.
 Notably small animals and birds are absent, while carnivores are represented only marginally by a few bears and a wild cat.
 Although carvings of the ibex are the most frequent no skeletal remains of this species were ever found, neither in Pair-non-Pair nor at any other prehistoric site in Gironde.

 Most animals carved on the walls of the cave are represented in pairs.
 Thus, there are two mammoths, two aurochs face to face and two horses side by side.
 One of these horses was nicknamed Agnus Dei by eminent cave art expert Henri Breuil, who came to the site for the first time in 1898 and interpreted and dated the engravings.
 The horse is represented with its head turned backward to its rump, giving it an impression of movement.

 The room engravings include one of the very rare representations of a Megaloceros giganteus, the largest deer that ever existed in Eurasia with antlers spanning to up to 3.50 meters in length.

 In addition to the wall art, balls of ochre and shoulder blades of cattle that had been used as pallets were found.
 Carved and cut bones, stone and bone beads and even a flute made of vulture bone came to light, all lending credence to the idea, that the occupants of Pair-non-Pair had a desire to deal with symbolism and aesthetics in a number of ways.

 Visits

 The only decorated cave open to the public in the Gironde region can be visited all year round.
 The cave is small and in an obvious conservation effort the number of visitors is limited to 18 people per group, and prior reservation is required.
+As a conservation effort, the cave is generally shut for one day a week and the number of group viewings is limited to 12,000 tourists per year.
+In order to monitor the effects of tourism on the cave, samples from the cave wall are taken annually for analysis.

 Prehistoric objects and artefacts discovered at the Pair-non-Pair Caves are on display in a special museum section.
 A new reception building was built in 2008, designed by architect Patrick Hernandez.